leggetter/web-components-now/slides.md

 ---

+class: top fixed-width-list

 ## Have a Strategy

-* Will libraries update to use Web Components?
+### Will libraries update to use Web Components?
+--

-* Align with Web Components to make migrating easier
+### Align with Web Components to make migrating easier
-	* Split UI rendering and business logic
+#### Split UI rendering and business logic

 ???